How do I enable Curtain mode in Chrome Remote Desktop?

 What is Chrome Remote Desktop Curtain mode?

 Curtain mode is one of the most useful features of Chrome Remote Desktop.
-With this mode enabled on the host computer, when you remotely log onto it, it will automatically show a lock screen, preventing someone physically present at host machines from seeing what you’re doing when remotely connected.
-This helps protect the privacy of users when they use Chrome Remote Desktop to remotely control their PC.
+With this mode enabled on the host computer, when you remotely log onto it, it will automatically show a lock screen, preventing someone physically present at the host machines from seeing what you’re doing when remotely connected.
+This helps protect the privacy of users when they use Chrome Remote Desktop to control their PC remotely.

 How to enable Chrome Remote Desktop Curtain mode on Windows